Skip to content

 NON-NEGOTIABLE SEMANTICS

-• Not denied ≠ permitted.
+• Not denied does not mean permitted.
 It only means no denial signal is currently present.

-• Not expired ≠ authorized.
+• Not expired does not mean authorized.
 It only means the expiry signal does not currently indicate expiration.

-• Plan state ≠ permission.
+• Plan state does not mean permission.
 It is one input among many in your own enforcement logic.

-• Evidence ≠ judgment.
-A snapshot can explain what was known; it does not decide whether the outcome was correct.
+• Evidence does not mean judgment.
+A snapshot can preserve what the application knew when it acted; it does not decide whether the outcome was correct.

 • Absence of a restriction is not permission.